openvswitch/ovs/Documentation/internals/charter.rst

 Effective August 9, 2016

-1. Mission of Open vSwitch Project (“OVS”).
+1. Mission of Open vSwitch Project ("OVS").

    The mission of OVS is to: